olle/query-response-spring-amqp/README.md

       .from(offers.findAllOffersByDayOfWeek(Calendar.MONDAY));
 ```

-Dynamic responses are easy to build, with an API that fits modern Java, using
+Dynamic responses are easy to build, with an API that suits modern Java, using
-lazy calls to data sources.
+lazy calls to suppliers of data.

 ```java
   ResponseBuilder.respondTo("users/current", Token.class)